 Figure 3.
-Groove shape.
+The groove shape.

-In order to reduce the computational resource, the computational domain was set to the tip side endwall from the midspan　in the single passage.
-The inlet and outlet boundary planes were arranged at 1C upstream of the cascade inlet and 2C downstream of the exit, respectively.
-The computational grids were generated by using the H and C type structured grids.
-The total number of cell of SW was approximately 5.5 million and that of GW was approximately 6.8 million.
+In order to reduce the computational resources, the computational domain was set to the SW from the midspan　in the single passage.
+The inlet and outlet boundary planes were arranged at 1C upstream of the cascade inlet and 2C downstream of the exit, respectively, while the computational grids were generated using the H- and C-type structured grids.
+The total number of cells of the SW was approximately 5.5 million, while that of the GW was approximately 6.8 million.
 The computational grid used in this study is shown in Figure 4.

-As boundary conditions, the inlet velocity V1 and the inlet flow angle α1 were applied uniformly at inlet boundary.
-By reference to the experimental condition in [22], the V1 and the α1 measured from the axial direction were set to 25.5 m/s and 65.1 deg., respectively.
-The free-stream boundary was used at the outlet boundary.
-The cyclic boundary condition was applied at the pitchwise boundary plane.
-In order to reveal the basic flow phenomena generated by the single groove, the relative motion of the tip side endwall against the blade row was not considered in this study.
+In terms of boundary conditions, the inlet velocity V1 and the inlet flow angle α1 were applied uniformly at the inlet boundary.
+With reference to the experimental conditions described in [22], the V1 and the α1 measured from the axial direction were set to 25.5 m/s and 65.1 deg., respectively.
+Meanwhile, the free-stream boundary was used at the outlet boundary, while the cyclic boundary condition was applied at the pitchwise boundary plane.
+In order to reveal the basic flow phenomena generated by the single groove, the motion of the SW relative to the blade row was not considered in this study.

-Y+ and validation of computed result
+The Y+ distribution and the validation of the computed results

-Figure 5 gives the dimensionless wall distance Y+ distribution on blade surface and tip side endwall.
-Figure 6 shows the axialwise distribution of the static pressure coefficient Cps on the blade surface at midspan.
-In this figure, the X/Ca is the axialwise length normalized by the blade axial chord length, and it takes 0 at the leading edge (LE) and 1.0 at the trailing edge (TE), respectively.
-The Cps is defined by the following equation.
+Figure 5 shows the dimensionless wall distance Y+ distribution on the blade surface and the SW, while Figure 6 shows the axialwise distribution of the static pressure coefficient Cps on the blade surface at midspan.
+In the latter figure, the X/Ca is the axialwise length normalised by the blade axial chord length and takes 0 at the leading edge (LE) and 1.0 at the trailing edge (TE).
+The Cps can be defined by the following equation: